Tokiwa Park ときわ公園

 Sculptures, cacti, and a famous biennale

-Sculptures outdoors are a prominent feature of the Tokiwa Museum, while the botanical garden inside offers rare tropical plants and western Japan's largest collection of cacti.
+Sculptures outdoors are a prominent feature of the Tokiwa Museum, while the botanical garden inside offers rare tropical plants, and one of the largest baobab trees in Japan.

-The museum also holds a biennale in autumn to showcase the works of sculptors from Japan and abroad in what is Japan's largest outdoor sculpture exhibition.
+Tokiwa Park also holds a biennale every two years to showcase the works of sculptors from Japan and abroad in what is one of Japan's largest outdoor sculpture exhibitions.

 Tokiwa Park is covered with flowers for much of the year.
 With over 3,500 cherry trees blooming around April, 80,000 irises from late May to late June and other flowers in succession over the summer, as well as gingko trees and chrysanthemums, the park is an ideal spot to have a picnic and bask in nature's beauty.